psymichaelzhu/q4_projectorganization/README.md

 A repository for an online behavioral experiment examining how accurately children of different ages recognize words when those words are presented alongside distractor images.

 In the word-recognition task, children were asked to identify a target word, such as “apple,” in the presence of a distractor image, such as “carrot”.
+The main measure is accuracy of recognition.
+Independent variables include target identity and child age group.

 Participants were recruited through local schools.
 Data collected via [JATOS](https://www.jatos.org/); experiment hosted on [DigitalOcean](https://www.digitalocean.com/).